huggingface/blog/fine-tune-whisper.md

 We can verify that the tokenizer correctly encodes Hindi characters by encoding and decoding the first sample of the Common Voice dataset.
-When encoding the transcriptions, the tokenizer appends 'special tokens' to the start and end of the sequence, including the start/end of transcript tokens, language token and task token (as specified by the arguments in the previous step).
+When encoding the transcriptions, the tokenizer appends 'special tokens' to the start and end of the sequence, including the start/end of transcript tokens, the language token and the task tokens (as specified by the arguments in the previous step).
 When decoding the label ids, we have the option of 'skipping' these special tokens, allowing us to return a string in the original input form: